jdyver/cd-demo/README.md

 - Now updated to work with the latest DC/OS (1.12), Mesosphere Github repo access and Docker credentials

 ## What Are We Showing
-1. Manual Jenkins Configuration of an Automated CI/CD Workflow
+### Exercise 1.
+Manual Setup of Jenkins Configuration of an Automated CI/CD Workflow
 - Git push, then automated Jenkins Git build,  pull to Dockerhub and deployed app into DCOS.
 - Shows the DCOS open source Jenkins is functional Jenkins and that DCOS can manage the automated resource handling for CICD.

 ![DCOS Deployed Jenkins to CICD](https://github.com/jdyver/cd-demo-jd/blob/master/img/CD-Intro.png)

-2. Scaled Deployment
+### Exercise 2.
+Scaled Deployment
 - Show that this is a scalable Jenkins solution by executing 50 jobs with dynamically created task executors based on the available resources from DCOS.

 ![DCOS - Jenkins Service Jobs](https://github.com/jdyver/cd-demo-jd/blob/master/img/DCOS-ServiceJenkinsOverview.png)